jrmip/assets2025/README.md

 | Internet Connection                | Stable connection required                                    |

 #### Installation guide
-1. Download the extension from the repository.
+1. Download the extension from the repository (`SystemX/SystemX.xpi`).
 2. Type `about:addons` in Firefox's address bar and hit Enter.
 3. Click the gear icon ⚙️ at the top right of the Add-ons page.
 4. Select "Install Add-on From File…".